Back to stories list

 Nomba ifyuni fimbi fyalimwene uko pungwa apupwike.
 Fyalomba Inkoko ukufyashimako akeela pakuti nafyo fibilileko amasako.
 Mu kashitafye akanoono, ifyuni ifingi fyayamba ukulapupuka mu muulu.

 Nyunywani ya mafelelezo aneikutisa ndonga, Nasikuku nasiyo.
 Cwale bana bahae bashimba ndonga nikukala kubapala niyona.
-Hase bakatezi kubapala papali, basiya ndonga mwa mushabati.
+Hase bakatezi kubapala, basiya ndonga mwa mubu.

 When the last bird returned the borrowed needle, Hen was not there.
 So her children took the needle and started playing with it.
 When they got tired of the game, they left the needle in the sand.